barto-ber/Data-Science-Projects/README.md

 # berlin_weather
-Some data analysis for the weather in Berlin, GER between 1876 and 2019.
+This is my first data analysis.
+It is for the weather in Berlin, GER between 1876 and 2019.
+This data accompany my learning process from very beginning.